Zildj1an/SuperSimpleOS/README.md

 # Super Simple OS

-In this project we implement the main abstractions of an operating system from scratch:
+In this project we implement an operating system with its main abstractions from scratch:

 - A basic UEFI boot loader (boot.c) that loads the kernel and allocates memory for its structures (stacks, etc.) before exiting boot services.